-A good rule of thumb is having at least one break an hour and a half.
+A good rule of thumb is to have at least one break an hour and a half.
 Every 90 minutes, take a 15-minute break.
-For some people, this is too long – so they might work for 45 minutes and take a five to 10 minute break.
+For some people, this is too long – so they might work for 45 minutes and take a five to 10-minute break.
 It depends on your own individual preferences.

 Plus, in your break, things like physical exercise or socialising (even just talking to people on the phone or online) help the brain to replenish quicker than if you are watching the news or browsing social media.

 What should you do when faced with a large piece of work you have no motivation to tackle?